 Bring your bicycle or rent one on arrival, and explore the region from your bicycle seat.
 There are plenty of routes to choose from, for both short and long trips.
 Traffic is scarce on many of the stretches.
 Along the route there are also lots of lovely detoursyou can take if you want to see more of the area.
 The trips are not signposted for bicycling, so you are recommended to check the route descriptions on the Internet and in travel books.

 Recommended trips: Island hopping with bicycle, Around Sekken, Eikesdal-Aursjøen-Sunndal, Smøla Island and Åndalsnes-Trollstigen.

 This island hopping cycling round trip starts in Molde and proceeds westwards to the island municipalities of Midsund, Sandøy and Aukra.
 Between the islands you can relax on ferries or express boats.
-The tour continues on the mainland to the fishing village of Bud, across small islands and skerries along the Atlantic Road and ends with the ferry trip from Averøy to Kristiansund.
+The tour continues on the mainland to the fishing village of Bud, across small islands and skerries along the Atlantic Road and, and continues through the tunnel Atlanterhavstunellen in to Kristiansund.
 Take the Hurtigruten (the Norwegian Coastal Express) back to Molde or northwards to Trondheim.
 The route, which totals 124 miles, is cycled in stages with overnight stops along the way.

 Organised bicycling trips are offered by both Romsdal Adventure and Contrast Adventure.

 Golf has conquered the hearts of many locals in the Nordmøre and Romsdal region, and green fee players are always welcome here.
 Golf courses often boast great views and feature natural obstacles.
 You will find golf courses in Molde, Åndalsnes, Surnadal, Sunndal, Kristiansund and Smøla.